MagnumStone Geogrid Wall Reinforces Stream Bank

-The stream was rerouted through a large HDPE pipe during wall construction and the wall foundation area had to be dewatered continuously with a pump until the block was above the groundwater level.
+The stream was rerouted through a large HDPE pipe during wall construction.
+The wall’s foundation area had to be dewatered continuously with a pump until the MagnumStone blocks were above groundwater level.
 Geogrid and #57 stone was used for the reinforced zone of the wall.
-A safety fence and guide rail were placed at the top of the wall and rip-rap was placed at the base along the stream.
-The total wall area installed was 1,014 SF.
+A safety fence and guard rail were placed at the top of the wall for pedestrians and vehicles.
+Rip-rap, boulders at the toe of the wall, were also added to protect against erosion and strong waterflows.
+Total wall area installed was 1,014 sq. ft.
+(94 sq. m.).

 Learn more about MagnumStone’s stormwater management and erosion control retaining wall designs here.
 For comprehensive retaining wall solutions, plan your next project with MagnumStone’s Retaining Wall Design and Analysis Software.